 6. Following approval of the acceptance of non-Federal payment, the original DI-2000 will be returned and retained by the ethics counselor for the purpose of reporting Service use of the statute on a semi-annual basis.

 For additional information regarding this policy, contact your servicing Ethics Counselor.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.